prefab-cloud/prefab-cloud-docs-web/docs/sdks/ruby.md

 <details className="alert--warning">
 <summary>

-#### Special Considerations with Forking servers like Puma & Unicorn that use workers}
+#### Special Considerations with Forking servers like Puma & Unicorn that use workers

 </summary>